 - Avoid animals such as dogs and monkeys as they could be carrying rabies.

 - Have a check-up on return if you’ve been ill.

 Do your research

-Among other things, the smartraveller website also contains advice on up to 150 destinations and their potential risks, tips on travelling with children and contact details for Australian embassies and consulates around the world.
-You can also register your details there beforehand so you can be traced in an emergency.
+While your travel agent may be knowledgeable, it’s a good idea to seek independent advice on the country you wish to travel to.
+The Department of Foreign Affairs and Trade travel website, smartraveller.gov.au, has comprehensive information on up to 150 countries, including the latest health alerts and advice and other potential risks (personal crime, terrorism and so on), tips on travelling with children and contact details for Australian embassies and consulates around the world.
+You can also register your details on the site beforehand so you can be traced in an emergency.

 Smartraveller - Australian government travel advice - smartraveller.gov.au